thecodeteam/labs/setup-scaleio-vagrant/README.md

 ```

 When it comes time to use the machines you can open 3 terminal sessions to
 MDM1,MDM2, and TB.
-In this lab, MDM1 functions as the API gateway,
+In this lab, MDM1 (meta data manager 1) functions as the API
+gateway, the
 Master/Manager/Controller role for container orchestrators, and REX-Ray utilizes
 it to access the storage platform.
-MDM2 and TB are configured as Worker nodes with no management functionality.
+MDM2 and TB (tie breaker) are configured as
+Worker nodes with no management functionality.

 ```
 ...window 1...